digvijay19/expression-evaluator/README.md

 * The expression can evaluate multiple operations.
     `eg :- 2+3*2`
 * Operations available are `( + , - , * , / , ^ )`
 * Does not support brackets `()`.
 * No spaces will be allowed in the expression.
 * Only positive Integers will be supported.
+* May not give proper result when result exceeds Integer type limit.`eg:- 2^31`
+* If the result of Division is in floating type, result will be parsed in Integer.

+### Release 0.1 :-

+* The expression takes one operation `( + , - , * , / , ^ )` and two operands
+* Does not support brackets `()`.
+* No spaces will be allowed in the expression.
+* Only positive Integers will be supported.